 We can provide Search and Rescue while participating in a Self Drive Safari.

 A Local Rescue Organisation will search and transfer you to a local hospital, or we will repatriate you back to your home country if the medical facilities are not up to our standards.

 Search and Rescue costs are covered for a period not exceeding 72 hours from when assistance is first summoned.

 We recommend that you provide a copy of your Travel Insurance Certificate and the 24-hour Emergency Assistance Telephone Number to a member of your Group or Guide.

 The Emergency Assistance Company will then arrange the Search and Rescue on your behalf.

 Self Drive Safari

-Safaris, including, of course, Self Drive Safaris, usually take place in Africa.
-Particularly the countries in Eastern and Southern Africa are ideal for the classic Safari.
-Examples include:
+Mainly, the countries in Eastern and Southern Africa are ideal for this classic Safari.

 - South Africa